 Fit Between the Interpreter and the Deaf Person

-Deaf students are highly diverse in language usage, identity, race, ethnicity, and additional disabilities.
-Their interpreters should be just as diverse.
+Deaf students have a range of different needs and experiences.
+Their interpreters should be prepared to accommodate these needs and experiences.
 Efforts to provide consistent interpreting need to consider student characteristics and the fit between interpreters and deaf people.
-Deaf people who use signed languages may have different home languages that influence their language use in academic or professional settings, use different signed languages (e.g., Protactile ASL, Black ASL,11 Lengua de Señas Mexicana), or present atypical signed language production.
+Deaf people who use signed languages may have different home languages that influence their language use in academic or professional settings, use different signed languages (e.g., Protactile ASL, Black ASL, Lengua de Señas Mexicana), or present atypical signed language production.

 Designated and consistent interpreters will be able to better accommodate language variations, validate language experiences, and provide needed consistency.
 For example, deafblind and deafdisabled students would benefit from not having to educate each new interpreter, each session, about their communication preferences.

 While accommodating language variation and communication preferences is important, institutions should also think about cultural fit and sensitivity to context.
-Consistent and designated interpreters who share cultural or identity backgrounds with their deaf clients can build stronger relationships and be more effective13,14,15.
-For example, a Black deaf student enrolled in a Black studies course would benefit from having a Black designated interpreter in the classroom.16,17
+Consistent and designated interpreters who share cultural or identity backgrounds with their deaf clients can build stronger relationships and be more effective.
+For example, a Black deaf student enrolled in a Black studies course would benefit from having a Black designated interpreter in the classroom.

 In legal and healthcare settings, designated interpreters are used to a great degree.
 Qualified designated interpreters are crucial to ensure the integrity of legal processes and proceedings.
 There are relevant credentials in terms of legal interpreting, as well as important factors to consider, such as experience, education, training, and background.